 3. Antioxidant properties of Chanterelle mushrooms

-Rich source of flavonoids, quercetin helps in scavenging nitric oxide.
-It also contains phenol such as gallic acid, homogentisic acid, cinnamic acid derivatives p coumaric acid and ferulic acid which act as a powerful antioxidant.
+A rich source of flavonoids, quercetin helps in scavenging nitric oxide.
+It also contains phenol such as gallic acid, homogentisic acid, cinnamic acid derivatives p coumaric acid, and ferulic acid which act as a powerful antioxidant.

-Thus Chanterelle mushrooms are a valuable source of natural bioactive compounds with antioxidant activity and useful for the treatment of reactive oxygen species-related diseases, comprising atherosclerosis, inflammatory injury, cardiovascular disease, cancer, diabetes, Alzheimer’s disease, cataracts, autism, and aging (11).
+Thus Chanterelle mushroom’s health benefits are due to the valuable sources of natural bioactive compounds.
+Have antioxidant activity and useful for the treatment of reactive oxygen species-related diseases, comprising atherosclerosis, inflammatory injury, cardiovascular disease, cancer, diabetes, Alzheimer’s disease, cataracts, autism, and aging (11).

 4. Boost immunity

-Chanterelle mushroom acts as an immunoregulatory agent which boost the immune system by proliferation effect on B cells and T cells which secrete antibodies and enhances the immune effect mainly in the body’s cellular immunity (12).
+Chanterelle mushroom acts as an immunoregulatory agent that boosts the immune system by proliferation effect on B cells and T cells which secrete antibodies and enhances the immune effect mainly in the body’s cellular immunity (12).